UIGF-org/UIGF-org.github.io/docs/en/standards/uigf.md

                                 },
                                 "count": {
                                     "type": "string",
-                                    "description": "The number of items, usually 1, returned by API" },
+                                    "description": "The number of items, usually 1, returned by MiHoYo API" },
                                 "time": {
                                     "type": "string",
-                                    "description": "获取物品的本地时间，与 timezone 一起计算出物品的准确获取时间，API返回"
-                                },
+                                    "description": "The local time in the timezone of the item being drawn" },
                                 "name": {
                                     "type": "string",
-                                    "description": "The name of the item, returned by API" },
+                                    "description": "The name of the item, returned by MiHoYo API" },
                                 "item_type": {
                                     "type": "string",
-                                    "description": "The type of the item, returned by API" },
+                                    "description": "The type of the item, returned by MiHoYo API" },
                                 "rank_type": {
                                     "type": "string",
-                                    "description": "The rank of the item, returned by API" },
+                                    "description": "The rank of the item, returned by MiHoYo API" },
                                 "id": {
                                     "type": "string",
-                                    "description": "The internal ID of the record, returned by API" }
+                                    "description": "The internal ID of the record, returned by MiHoYo API" }
                             },
                             "required": [